 Linkers

-Linkers (circular and straight) swell as linking carriages allow one to sew or bind two fabrics together.
+Linkers (circular and straight) as well as linking carriages, allow one to sew or bind two fabrics together.
 Linking carriages work on the knitting machine beds.
 Stand-alone linkers can be manual or electric.

 Motors